shautvast/concurrencypuzzlers/readme.md

 ## Chapter 7 Task Cancellation
 - [`TrickyTaskCancellation`](src/chapter7/TrickyTaskCancellation.java) Shows the subtle difference between interupted() and isInterrupted.
 - [`Shutdown`](src/chapter7/Shutdown.java) and [`ShutdownNow`](src/chapter7/ShutdownNow.java) Show the difference between both methods.
 There are still a lot of tasks in queue when shutdown runs, and they will still be executed.
 After shutdownNow() there are less dots indicating earlier stop.
 The currently running task is being interrupted while sleeping.
+- [`Finalizing`](src/chapter7/Finalizing.java) The single Finalizer thread is busy finalizing, only until the JVM exits.
+If you have resources to be closed outside the process, you have no guarantee that that will actually happen. @Deprecated
+- [`OnShutdown`](src/chapter7/OnShutdown.java) Shutdown hooks are still a valid way to do things before the JVM exits.